-On successful completion of this course, the learners should able to:
+On successful completion of this course, the learners should able to

-CO1: Demonstrate a thorough knowledge of "companies act 2013" and the ability to apply them to solve practical problems related to company form of organization
+CO1 Demonstrate a thorough knowledge of companies act and the ability to apply them to solve practical problems related to company form of organization

-CO2: Interpret the company final accounts
+CO2: To interpret the company final accounts

-CO3: Calculate the goodwill and shares of Companies to acquire a business.
+CO3: To calculate the goodwill and shares of Companies to acquire a business.

-CO4: Evaluate an idea about internal reconstruction
+CO4: To evaluate an idea about internal reconstruction

-CO5: Prepare the financial statements of Joint Stock Companies
+CO5: to prepare the financial statements of Joint Stock Companies

-Unit-LISSUE OF SHARES AND DEBENTURES
+Unit-I ISSUE OF SHARES AND DEBENTURES

-Issue of Shares and Debentures - Issue of shares at par, discount, at premium - Under and over subscription - Pro-rata allotment - Forfeiture of shares - Re-issue of forfeited shares - Bonus shares and Right shares
+Issue of Shares and Debentures - Issue of shares at par, discount, at premium - Over subscription - Pro-rata allotment - Forfeiture of shares - Re-issue of forfeited shares - Bonus shares and Right shares.